When to visit the vet?

 - Granulomatous Hepatitis (Granulomatous Liver Inflammation)

-The symptoms of granulomatous hepatitis can vary, depending on the severity of the disease and the extent of liver involvement.
-The most common symptoms include loss of appetite, Weight loss, and lethargy, which indicate impaired liver function.
+Symptoms of granulomatous hepatitis can vary depending on the severity of the disease and the extent of liver involvement.
+The most common symptoms include loss of appetite, weight loss, and lethargy, which indicate impaired liver function.

-In advanced stages, neurological symptoms may occur, which are referred to as hepatic encephalopathy.
-These include Behavioral changes, disorientation, and in severe cases, Convulsions.
+In advanced stages, neurological symptoms known as hepatic encephalopathy can occur.
+These include behavioral changes, disorientation, and in severe cases, convulsions.

 Diagnosis